BMW i8 - The bargain-buy "supercar" I wasn't expecting to own.

 Having sold our Aston Martin DB7 after 9 years of ownership I decided to take a break from the idea of owning a weekend classic or "interesting" car.

-For decades I have indulged in owning an extra car - as long as it had done most of its depreciating before I bought it, was relatively rare and not too ridiculous
+For decades I have indulged in owning an extra car - as long as it had done most of its depreciating before I bought it, was relatively rare and not ridiculous

-I have always admired the BMW i8, but had expected prices would remain above what I would be prepared to pay while I would still be in the market for considering
+I have always admired the BMW i8, but had expected prices would remain well above what I would be prepared to pay while I would still be in the market for considering

 such a car.
 However, while casually web-browsing cars that would be tax exempt (just out of interest and to keep up to date you understand), alongside all the